mozzarellaV8/agora-marketplace/AgAssociationRules-04-04.md

 ```

 Out of 268 rules generated:

-Just under 75% of the rules are of length 3; the rest 4.
-Median confidence is sitting nicely at 0.9172, and appears there are positive correlations across the board as seen in a minimum lift of 1.248.
-Support might be an issue, very low values observed here.
+- Just under 75% of the rules are of length 3; the rest 4.
+- Median confidence is sitting nicely at 0.9172, and appears there are positive correlations across the board as seen in a minimum lift of 1.248.
+- Support might be an issue - very low values observed here.

 ### Top and Bottom 10